machinelearningZH/simply-simplify-language/README.md

 - Install Conda and set up the repo and app as described above.
 - Recommendation: To use a proper domain and HTTPS it makes sense to install a reverse proxy.
 We very much like [Caddy server](https://caddyserver.com/) for this due to its simplicity and ease of installation and usage.
 It's also simple to request certificates – Caddy does [this automatically for you](https://caddyserver.com/docs/automatic-https).

-> [!Note]
-> The app logs user interactions to your local computer or virtual machine to a file named `app.log`.
-If you do not want to have analytics, simply comment out the function call in the code.

 **Run the app in a Github Codespace**
 - This will enable you to develop and run the app in a cloud-hosted development workspace, using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
 - Some benefits: No need for any local installation, you can do anything right from your Web Browser.
 You get  some free hours with your GitHub account, so this should not be expensive at all.